DronePayloadTeam3/drone-design-analysis/README.md

 ## 3. Finite Element Analysis (FEA)

-Imports the selected STL model into MATLAB.
+Imports the selected STL or STEP model into MATLAB.

 The script then: